 The City feels it is important, also, to make the community aware of improvements brought about through the CDBG program that would not or might not have been possible otherwise.
 As an entitlement community since the beginning of the CDBG program in 1974, the City of Aurora has received over $26 million to help meet the City's redevelopment goals.
 Currently the City receives approximately $2.2 million each year through the CDBG program.

-Benefits For Seniors & Disabled Residents
+Benefits For Seniors & Residents with Disabilities

 Through the Safe at Home Program, Rebuilding Together Aurora provides no-cost, home safety and accessibility modifications for low-income homeowners.
 The program addresses the smaller-scale home repair needs to seniors and persons with disabilities.
 Repairs possible through this program include wheelchair ramps, lighting, bathroom modifications, grab bars, flooring and steps.

 CDBG funds have been used to purchase and/or install playground equipment in low - to moderate-income neighborhoods.
 These have been located on school property, public housing communities, and neighborhood tot-lots.
+We anticipate installation of a paved walking path and exercise equipment stations at Walters Park will be complete by late summer 2022.

 Home Ownership Opportunities